 I had to read this book for one of my Seminary courses at King’s University.
 And this book changed my perspective on the spiritual disciplines and gave me the answer for why are so important the spiritual disciplines?
 Therefore, I believe any serious Christian should read this book at least once in their life.
 Leanne Payne would even recommend people to read it on their knees.
 It is filled with precious gems one needs to grow spiritually.

 The third of the five books: Spiritual Direction by Henri Nouwen

 I thank God for my cousin Marcel who gave me this book.
 Moreover, it was the first book I have read by Henri Nouwen.
 And the book is just amazing!
 In my opinion, his writing style is similar to Andrew Murray’s.
-And from both of them, always I learn a lot.

 The fourth of the five books: Ministry in the image of God by Stephen Seamands